-We’re pleased to announce we’ve donated £5,000 towards the Dorabros Team in their mission to raise £100,000 for Teenage Cancer Trust by rowing across the Atlantic.
+We’re delighted to be a sponsor of the Dorabros Team in their mission to raise £100,000 for the Teenage Cancer Trust by rowing across the Atlantic.

 Dorabros, named after the Dorado fish, are four friends – including Kaizen developer James Deehan – brought together by a thirst for adventure and their desire to make a difference.
-They have challenged themselves to complete five incredible challenges this year to raise much needed funds for the charity’s 28 specialist units across the country.
+They have challenged themselves to complete five incredible challenges in 2019/20 to raise much needed funds for Teenage Cancer Trust’s 28 specialist units across the country.

 All money raised by Dorabros will go to Teenage Cancer Trust, the UK’s only charity providing specialist nursing and support to young people (aged 13 to 24) with cancer.